gupta-ashutosh/System-Design/failures/latency.md

 ### Tail Latency (things to look for)
 - means: P99, P95 meaning 99th percentile, 95th percentile, slowest 1% or slowest 5%.
-### Thread pool exhaustion: 1 slow request per second; blocks a thread; delays other request; soon threads will be exhausted; latency spike
+### Thread pool exhaustion
+- 1 slow request per second
+- blocks a thread; delays other request-
+- soon threads will be exhausted
+- latency spike
-### "System is up but slow" complaints: after latency spike in above point, the logs and monitoring will tell you system is up but it is slow.
+### "System is up but slow" complaints
+- after latency spike in above point
+- the logs and monitoring will tell you system is up but it is slow.

 ## Follow up after latency spiking
 - a bad design would be to scale the system, that will worsen the situation
 - scaling means adding more resources, more hops, more network calls, more tail latency sources, and more waiting.

-### **Scaling increased capacity doesn't always solve latency**
+### **Scaling increased capacity but doesn't always solve latency**

 ### Mental shift required to create better designs
 - Every network call must justify itself: every network call adds latency; adding failure chances; adding tail risk